 Heated Dog Beds

 Another type of therapeutic dog bed is a heated bed.
 Just as in humans, heat provides relief from sore, tired muscles as well as pain from arthritic joints.
-We have found one of these heated dog beds that has pretty good reviews from the users.
+This type of bed is good for older dogs or those with hip dysplasia, arthritis, or any other joint or pain problems.
+We have found one of these heated dog beds that has good reviews from the users.

 Cooling Dog Beds

 If you have an older dog that lives in a hot climate, then your dog might benefit from a cooling bed.
+It’s also beneficial for dogs that have Cushing’s disease.
 I have used these cooling beds myself with my dogs and they work great.
 There are different kinds of cooling beds, but the one that I have used is filled with water and dissipates the dog’s body heat through the water.
 It doesn’t require any electricity to run, so it is not an electrical hazard.
 The only problems that we have had is the seams seem to start to leak after using for a year or so.
 So we make sure to monitor the seams for leaks to make sure the floor isn’t getting soaked underneath without us knowing about it.
 The manufacturer has a great warranty so be sure to save your receipt and contact them if you find your bed starts to leak.
 Also, if you buy the large size, it is quite heavy after it is filled, so be sure to have it in place before filling.
+The cooling bed below is filled with gel instead of water.
+The reviews are good and nobody complained about the seams leaking on this bed.

 As shown, there are a variety of therapeutic dog beds available.
 Depending on your dog’s specific needs, you should be able to find one that will help your dog and give him or her a comfortable night’s rest.
 There’s nothing more that we want as dog lover’s than to see our beloved dogs resting comfortably.